 These photographs are a small sample of the thousands of originals that Yoko has taken over the years and will hopefully give you a taste of her work.
 Most of her original prints, negatives and positives have been stolen in a series of breakins, so some of the body of work is not represented.

 'Diaries of a Kagurazaka Woman' is an aesthetic photo diary of the 24 years that Yoko spent photographing the geisha in the Kagurazaka district.
 The Kagurazaka woman in the title is both Yoko at one and the same time a member of the community and a pair of witnessing eyes and the real Kagurazaka women, that is the geisha and the other females of the community.
-The works were born out of her response to the scents and emotions that she felt whilst photographing them and also the respect, sympathy and love that she had for the geisha.
+The works were born out of her response to the emotions that the sights, scents and sounds of the community evoked in Yoko and also the respect, sympathy and love that she had for the geisha.

 Yoko took images of the Kagurazaka area of Tokyo over the time that she lived and photographed the geisha there.
 The photographs document the old town that is gradually changing with many of the traditional wooden buildings being torn down and replaced by the ubiquitous concrete jungle that is modern day Tokyo.

-Yamamoto Yoko spent 24 years photographing geisha in the districts that represent the Tokyo Geisha communities of which thre are many in modern day Tokyo, but the best known are in the Shinbashi, Kagurazaka, Yoshi-cho and Asakusa areas.
+Yamamoto Yoko spent 24 years photographing geisha in the districts that represent the Tokyo Geisha communities of which there are many in modern day Tokyo, the best known being in the Shinbashi, Kagurazaka, Yoshi-cho and Asakusa areas.
 These communities are trying to preserve the old Edo geisha ways but the traditions are gradually becoming more difficult to maintain.
-The images document the generations of geisha from those born in the Meiji period (1868 - 1912) who passed on the traditions of the Edo period to the present day geisha who are changing to suit the times.
+The images document the generations of geisha from those born in the Meiji period (1868 - 1912) who adhered to and passed on the traditions of the Edo period to the present day geisha who are adapting to suit the times.
 They were taken without staging a single scene.